Technology

 - You must take at least two weeks' maternity leave before returning to work, or four weeks if you work in a factory.

-- You might have to repay your maternity leave pay if you decide not to go back to work after having your baby.
+- You might have to repay your contractual maternity pay if you decide not to go back to work after having your baby.

 - From April 2015, you might be able to get shared parental leave.